mhoehle/hoehleatsu.github.io/_posts/2019-05-06-wcamining.md

 subsequently each result is checked to see if it's sequential rank is 1, i.e. whether the time is lower than all previous results.
-For this purpose a fast Rcpp function `sequential_is_rank1` function is provided, which computes the sequential rank of a vector of values.
+For this purpose a fast Rcpp function `sequential_is_rank1` function is provided, which computes the sequential rank of a vector of values (see [github code](https://raw.githubusercontent.com/hoehleatsu/hoehleatsu.github.io/master/_source/2019-05-06-wcamining.Rmd) for details).
 Note:
 If we had not pulled the data into R at this point, such a computation within R would not have been possible.

-The evolution of the world record over time is then easily plotted:
+The evolution of the world record for males and females over time is then easily plotted.
+Note: As mentioned WCA doesn't officially distinguish between male and female results.

 <img src="{{ site.baseurl }}/figure/source/2019-05-06-wcamining/WREVO-1.png" style="display: block; margin: auto;" />
-Useful?
+Is such a plot useful?
 Not really IMHO, but I had seen a similar plot at the [WCA webpage](https://www.worldcubeassociation.org/results/misc/evolution/), so it's nice to be able to create it in R.